rmishgoog/google-cloud-managed-cloud-run-terraform/README.md

 ```
 gcloud config list
 ```
 Here, you can verify if the project is the one you intend to use for provisioning the Cloud Run service.
-If not, you can always change it using
+If not, you can always change it using.
+This is very important to avoid issues down the line, you want to provision services in the right project, where you have the needed IAM roles and permissions.
 ```
 gcloud config set project <your-project-name>
 ```
-Google provider for Terraform makes use of Application Default Credentials or ADC by default, you can also choose to configure a credentials file in JSON format instead having private keys of the service account you want Terraform to use OR once you have the key file, you can set GOOGLE_APPLICATION_CREDENTIALS environment variable with the value as the absolute path to the key file.
-Here, for convinience we will just use the ADC defaults.
+Google provider for Terraform makes use of Application Default Credentials or ADC by default, you can also choose to configure a credentials file in JSON format having the private keys of the service account you want Terraform to use if you do not want to execute Terraform code with your credentials, once you have the key file, you can set GOOGLE_APPLICATION_CREDENTIALS environment variable with the value as the absolute path to the key file.
+Here, for convinience we will just use the ADC defaults as we update them in the next few steps.

 To learn more about Google Cloud ADC, follow this [link](https://cloud.google.com/docs/authentication/production)

-For Google Cloud client libraries to use ADC defaults, make sure that ADCs are up-to date and using right project, account and billing context, run the following command if you are running gcloud SDK locally and gcloud has access to a web-browser, follow along the instructions
+For Google Cloud client libraries to use ADC defaults, make sure that ADCs are up-to date and using right project, billing account and context, run the following command if you are running gcloud SDK locally and gcloud has access to a web-browser, follow the instructions, you maybe asked to login with your credentials in a browser pop-up, provide the credentials for the account (the account will be the same as the one you used to login to Google Cloud console):
 ```
 gcloud auth application-default login
 ```